jyrimatti/htmx-sqlite/README.md

 This extension is a wrapper for [https://github.com/mmomtchev/sqlite-wasm-http].
 Please have a look for more information of the underlying database access implementation.

-The http backend is kept open for the lifetime of the element having the corresponding `hx-db` attribute.
+The http backend for a query is shared witin the closest element having either `hx-db` or `hx-request` attribute.

+Note that the default `shared` backend type caches SQLite pages in memory.
+I'm not sure if there's any invalidation.
+If you have problems seeing changes in the database, try forcing the sync backend.

 Following events are emitted:
 - `htmx:xhr:loadstart` when a query execution begins